 - VIII.C.3.
-The utility will inform the Commission's Energy Division and Consumer dispute is resolved, the utility shall inform the Commission staff of the actions taken to resolve the complaint and the date the complaint was resolved. - VIII.C.4.
+The utility will inform the Commission's Energy Division and Consumer Services Division of the results of this dispute resolution process.
+If the dispute is resolved, the utility shall inform the Commission staff of the actions taken to resolve the complaint and the date the complaint was resolved. - VIII.C.4.
 If the utility and the complainant cannot reach a resolution of the complaint, the utility will so inform the Commission's Energy Division.
 It will also file an answer to the complaint within 30 days of the issuance by the Commission's Docket Office of instructions to answer the original complaint.
 Within 10 business days of notice of failure to resolve the complaint, Energy Division staff will meet and confer with the utility and the complainant and propose actions to resolve the complaint.
 Under the circumstances where the complainant and the utility cannot resolve the complaint, the Commission shall strive to resolve the complaint within 180 days of the date the instructions to answer are served on the utility.